-Alexander Technique, Back Pain
+Back Pain Relief

 The Alexander Technique Back Pain Relief.

-Don’t try to sit up straight.
+Don’t try to “sit up straight.”
 Instead…

 The sit bones are two ‘U’ shaped bones on the bottom of your bottom.
 If you put your hands under you from the side, you can feel them.
 Take your hands out.

 Mark Josefsberg-Alexander Technique NYC